Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a cosmic string

 In this part, we focus on analyzing the deflection angle of photon light within the space-time geometry given by (\ref{a1}).
-Specifically, we consider here the case where $M=0$.
+Specifically, we consider here the case where mass of the object is zero, $M=0$.
 By evaluating Eqs. (\ref{4}) and (\ref{5}) for null geodesics, we derive the following expression: